-Sintra is such a usual spot to visit as it sits between the mountains and the sea and offers the perfect opportunity to get lost in the city’s historical heritage, nature, opulent gastronomy and culture.
-Sintra is the capital of Romanticism and has been noticeable deeply impressed by the writers and artists that have walked its streets.
+Sintra is such an unusual spot to visit as it sits between the mountains and the sea and offers the perfect opportunity to get lost in the city’s historical heritage, nature, opulent gastronomy, and culture.
+Sintra is the capital of Romanticism and has been noticeably and deeply impressed by the writers and artists that have walked its streets.

 Isle of Skye — Scotland

 While some have heard of the Isle of Skye, it’s important to include this spot on our list as its beauty can often be underestimated.
 While it can be easy to dismiss the Isle of Skye as somewhere you go for the day, there are tour operators who run week-long trips in this area, proving that there is more to experience here than meets the eye.